Payment Plan and Additional Loan Options

 No other funding options?
 Consider student loans from a state or private lender.Get started

-Beginning Fall 2020, UAA is aligning with UAS and UAF to offer payment plans through our payment partner, Touchnet.
+UAA has aligned with UAS and UAF to offer payment plans through our payment partner, Touchnet.
 Payment plans for the Fall semester are open for enrollment.
-Students enrolled in a current semester payment plan prior to the published payment deadline and making timely payments are not subject to campus late fees of up to $300 - enroll early to spread your balance over the most monthly installments available.
+Students enrolled in a current semester payment plan prior to the published payment deadline and making timely payments are not subject to campus late fees of up to $300.
+Enroll early to spread your balance over the most monthly installments available.
 More information on UAA's payment plan is available in Payment Plan Options below.